okikiola11/js-shooter-rpg/README.md

 - I planned to start implementing the logic, however I realized I needed deeper understanding of how to approach the project.

 ### Day 1
 - I started implementing game logic (preloader, title, game over, etc.).
-However, I still got a blocker from uploading the spritesheet image which delayed my progress
+I still got a blocker from uploading the spritesheet image which delayed my progress but I continued working

 ### Day 2
-- Continued with the implementation, creating modules
+- Continued with the implementation, created the modules, the screens, the objects.
+I made more progress

 ### Live Demo
 <a href="">Click here</div>